 Amazon Corretto

-Amazon Corretto is a no-cost, multiplatform, production-ready distribution of the Open Java Development Kit (OpenJDK).
-Corretto comes with long-term support from Amazon, providing performance enhancements and security fixes.
+Amazon Corretto is a free, multiplatform, production-ready distribution of the Open Java Development Kit (OpenJDK).
+It comes with long-term support from Amazon, which provides performance enhancements and security fixes.

-Amazon Corretto is designed to deliver the same performance level as the standard OpenJDK but with additional benefits such as improved serviceability and monitoring.
+Amazon Corretto is designed to deliver the same performance level as the standard OpenJDK but offers additional benefits, such as improved serviceability and monitoring.

-It’s used internally at Amazon for many services and is provided to the public to use in their Java applications.
+It’s used internally at Amazon for many services and is also available to the public for use in their Java applications.

 In summary, Azul and Amazon provide alternative distributions of Java that offer benefits such as long-term support, performance enhancements, and additional features.
 These distributions offer users more options when choosing a Java application runtime.